 - BIZ 2.1: Assess the unmet local demand in and surrounding Blanco Gardens for commonly requested business types.
-If robust demand exists, encourage entrepreneurs or interested prospective businesses looking to open in San Marcos to explore opening these businesses in the commercially zoned areas of Blanco Gardens, particularly vacant structures along IH-35, Linda Drive, and on the edge of the neighborhood. - BIZ 2.2: Periodically catalog existing vacant commercial space within the Plan Area to determine what type, size, and locations exist. - BIZ 2.3: Focus business growth on key corridors and blocks within the neighborhood, such as along Linda Drive. - BIZ 2.4: Discourage heavy industrial distribution, storage, or other uses which create significant truck traffic, noise, or air pollution in and around the neighborhood. - BIZ 2.5: Support requests for mixed-use or live-work building types in existing commercial areas in the neighborhood to provide residential units alongside commercial uses.
+If robust demand exists, encourage entrepreneurs or interested prospective businesses looking to open in San Marcos to explore opening these businesses in the commercially zoned areas of Blanco Gardens, particularly vacant structures along IH-35, Linda Drive, and on the edge of the neighborhood. - BIZ 2.2: Periodically catalog existing vacant commercial space within the Plan Area to determine what type, size, and locations exist. - BIZ 2.3: Focus business growth on key corridors and blocks within the neighborhood, such as along Linda Drive. - BIZ 2.4: Support requests for mixed-use or live-work building types in existing commercial areas in the neighborhood to provide residential units alongside commercial uses.
 This helps support both business and housing needs identified by residents.